 Why Are Smart Contracts Vulnerable in the DeFi Space?

 Smart contracts are vulnerable to hacking and other security breaches.
-This is because they are often complex and rely on code that is not yet thoroughly tested.
+This is because they are often complex and rely on code that needs to be thoroughly tested.
 In addition, they often operate on decentralized networks that are more vulnerable to attack than traditional centralized systems.

 The vulnerabilities of smart contracts have been highlighted in the past few years by many high-profile hacks.
-In 2016, The Ethereum DAO fell victim to hackers, and criminals stole $50 million worth of Ether ($ETH).
+For example, in 2016, The Ethereum DAO fell victim to hackers, and criminals stole $50 million worth of Ether ($ETH).